-Although tea sector jobs in Malawi are considered good, paying more than the Malawi national average and providing a range of benefits, living standards for tea workers are poor.
-Smallholder tea farmers in Malawi also struggle to make a decent living from tea – making it hard for them to provide for their families.
+Malawi is the world’s seventh poorest country.
+Although tea sector jobs are considered good, paying more than the Malawi average and providing a range of benefits, living standards for tea workers are still poor.
+Smallholder tea farmers in Malawi also struggle to make sufficient income to provide well for their families.

 How ETP is Helping

-The Malawi 2020 Tea Revitalisation Programme (Malawi 2020) has been developed in response to concerns about low wages and poor living conditions in the Malawi tea sector.
+The Malawi Tea 2020 Revitalisation Programme (Malawi Tea 2020) has been developed in response to concerns about low wages and poor living conditions in the Malawi tea sector.

 Together with the Tea Association of Malawi (TAML), Oxfam, IDH (the Sustainable Trade Initiative), and GIZ (German Development Agency), we’re leading a coalition of stakeholders from across the entire tea value chain to create a competitive Malawian tea industry where workers earn a living wage and smallholders are thriving.